KawaiiBone/LethalCompanyRemnants/README.md

 - Banning suits from being put on bodies.

 Save/Load:
-- Save remnant items.
 - Despawn remnant items on party wipe, do take note that this feature uses the old despawning method and may cause issues.
-- Despawn all remnant items regardless where they are when leaving a moon.
 - A list of banned items, preventing these items from being saved on the ship.

 Now also compatible with Lethal Config.